similie/fastapi-ml-wrapper/README.md

 5. Test the webservice is running by opening a browser and navigating to `http://localhost:5002/api/v1/`
 6. Checkout a new branch and start coding :)

 API Endpoint documentation is automatically published via the Starlette/FastAPI OpenAPI documentation process to `http://localhost:5002/docs` in a running developer environment.

+Check [the issues](https://github.com/similie/fastapi-ml-wrapper/issues) and [the wiki](https://github.com/similie/fastapi-ml-wrapper/wiki) if you want to contribute. 🫶